Chapter 4: The Mystical and the Ritualistic Stage: Part 1

 Generally speaking, there is a big gap between the authority issuing orders and the recipient of the order.
 A mandate coming from a king or an enactment of parliament may be an obligatory duty imposed upon all people, whether or not it is intelligible to everybody or even acceptable to many people, with no consideration whatsoever for the individual recipient’s reaction, and based entirely on the peremptory will of a central ruling principle.
 Instructions, when they are issued, keep the authority at a distance from the recipient of the order.
 There is obedience to the order due to the fear of consequences, not because it is palatable and voluntarily accepted.

-In Western circles, the Kanta Samhita aspect of religious instruction is rarely seen, though it is seen very feebly in mystical circles even in such religions as Judaism, Christianity and Islam.
-This is the mystical inner circle which is totally different from the outer forms that religion takes in terms of the literal meaning attached to the word of the scripture or the word of the concerned prophet.
-There is an inner circle, an esoteric aspect of religion in Islam that goes by the name of Sufism; and there are mystical philosophers in Judaism, like Philo the Judea; and there are Christian mystics.
+The methods of spiritual practice, the ways of religious organisations, and the public proclamations of the religions of man in regard to God that are commonly known to the people in the world—these are of the category of Prabhu Samhita and Suhrit Samhita only.
+In Western circles, the Kantha Samhita aspect of religious instruction is rarely seen, though it is seen very feebly in mystical circles even in such religions as Judaism, Christianity and Islam.
+This is the mystical inner circle which is totally different from the outer forms that religion takes in terms of the literal meaning attached to the word of the scripture or the word of the prophet concerned.
+There is an inner circle, an esoteric aspect of religion in Islam that goes by the name of Sufism; and there are mystical philosophers in Judaism, such as Philo the Judaeus; and there are Christian mystics.

 These categorisations are purely a part of Vaishnava theology, bringing God’s relation to man closer than what is found in the Suhrit Samhita circle.
 This is because in the esotericism involved in this concept of God as related to man in the Agama method, the closeness is not like the closeness of friend and friend; it is closer still.
 I gave a little hint yesterday of it being possible for us to absorb God into our own selves as a verily desirable aesthetic object of enjoyment.
 The Agama converts religion into an aesthetic, beautiful, architectural, sculptural, musical beauty.
 For instance, it is the Agama’s role to decide how a temple is to be built, and the other Samhitas do not touch this aspect.